converged-computing/cloud-select/README.md

 $ gcloud auth application-default login
 ```

-to be discovered by the client.
+to be discovered by the client. **You will need to enable the billing and compute APIs.**

 ### Commands